 Writing assignments receive much feedback before they are graded according to a rubric featuring the effective traits of writing.
 Grammar and vocabulary exercises are usually graded automatically by Canvas.
 In literature, students are expected to answer comprehension questions that are graded based on effort.

-Parents are welcome to contact me with questions before registering at my email, but it is not necessary before enrolling a student.
+Parents are welcome to contact me with questions at my email before registering, but it is not necessary before enrolling a student.
 Once I know a student has registered, the family will receive a welcome packet with additional information about the course.
 I will contact parents if there is a concern that a student is not keeping up with the work or frequently turning in late assignments.